xtuml/bridgepoint/doc-bridgepoint/notes/8930_multiple_products.int.md

 4.3  Both versions shall be built, packaged, and published with a single build invocation.

+4.4  BridgePoint code/models and tests shall build and run successfully with the updated developer version of the tool.

 ### 5. Work Required

 5.1 Organize product definitions